Volunteering opportunities for teens

 Teen volunteers have separate accommodation to our adult volunteers.
 On-site risk assessments are performed before we agree to use any accommodation provider.
 The exact type of accommodation we offer differs depending on the location.
 Accommodation might be a little more basic than what teens are used to, but we always ensure that our health and safety is always of the highest calibre.

-Does my teen a visa to travel abroad?
+Does my teen need a visa to travel abroad?
 Do they need to get vaccinated?

 All visa and vaccination requirements are dependent on your teen’s nationality, their current residences, and the location to which they wish to travel.
 While we won’t personally give any specific visa or vaccination recommendations, we can put you in contact with experts in your location so that you can learn more about your specific requirements.
 Your assigned travel support coordinator will also assist you with documents and packing lists in the months leading up to your teen’s trip.